ScottCowling/shifter-gamepad/README.md

 - Inversion mapping for buttons, to invert their digitalRead state e.g. pin 1 HIGH = unpressed, LOW = pressed instead of LOW = unpressed, HIGH = pressed.
 - Button id mapping for mapping a pin number to a different "button" on the gamepad e.g. pin 4 presses button 1.
 - Button types (perhaps as part of a "button" class for ease of use).
 Push to toggle, toggle to push, maybe fancier stuff such as "blinking".
+- Calculate and execute delays for timekeeping via micros instead of millis for higher accuracy.
+(If there is a benefit to doing so?).